billti/billti.github.io/_drafts/minimal-napi.md

 SET CL=/O2 /GS- /LD /Zi /I"include\node" /D"UNICODE" /Fdx64\ /Fox64\ /Fe"x64\vsnapi.node"

 :: Linker options are:
-:: - /OPT           enable given optimizations (the /Zi setting defaults them to off)
+:: - /OPT           enable given optimizations (using the /Zi setting defaults them to off)
 :: - /NODEFAULTLIB  do not link to the C runtime by default
 :: - /ENTRY         use the given entry point (not the default CRT one) SET LINK=/OPT:REF,ICF /NODEFAULTLIB /ENTRY:DllMain

-:: Add the node.lib directory to the library search paths SET LIB=%LIB%;lib\node\x64

-SET SOURCES=main.cc
-SET LIBS=kernel32.lib node.lib

-:: This will use the CL and LINK environement variables for options cl %SOURCES% %LIBS%
+:: This will use the CL and LINK environment variables for options cl main.cc kernel32.lib lib\node\x64\node.lib
 ```

-Now from an `x64 Developer Command Prompt` in the directory, run `build` - and the build will fail.
+Now from an `x64 Native Tools Command Prompt` in the directory, run `build` - and the build will fail.

 This is because the sample code doesn't provide a DllMain entry point and depends on the C runtime.
 You can temporarily remove the `/NODEFAULTLIB` and `/ENTRY` options and the code will compile by linking